 Puzzles and games

-Dance The brilliance of dance as an exercise for the elderly is its ability to bring together both movement and music into one activity.
+Dance Sarah, who specialises in providing short term respite care, explained how brilliant dance is as an exercise for the elderly and its ability to bring together both movement and music into one activity.
 It has the power to stimulate reminiscence and is proven to improve balance and cognitive ability (according to a study from Sweden).
 Don’t worry too much about knowing the correct steps, simply pick some dance-friendly music that you think you will enjoy and get moving!

 Bird watching can be a fascinating hobby, why not look out for birds whilst looking out of the conservatory window into your garden with some binoculars!
 You can identify different species from the comfort of your own backyard while listening to the birds sing.
 Keep track of the bird species you find with a notebook or snap pictures with your phone or camera.
 If you end up collecting feathers, you can paste them or press them into a keepsake book or frame.